morrownr/USB-WiFi/home/USB_WiFi_Adapter_Information_for_Linux.md

 > Why don't you submit \<insert Realtek driver\> to be included in the Linux kernel?

-The answer has multiple factors:

-- The Realtek out-of-kernel drivers are not Linux standards compliant.
+The Realtek out-of-kernel drivers are not Linux Wireless Standards compliant.
-- Realtek does not provide documentation.
-- It would likely be easier to create new drivers, but that is a monumental task.

 > [!NOTE]
 > While there are Realtek out-of-kernel drivers maintained at this site, this should _not_ be seen as recommendation for Linux users to buy USB WiFi adapters that use the out-of-kernel drivers.